Hugh Gallagher (humorist)

-Early life and work
+Early life and career

 Gallagher was born in New York City and grew up in Pennsylvania.
 While in high school, he won Scholastic Press, Inc.'s national writing contest in 1990 with a satiric personal essay titled "3A Essay".

 The essay starts with "I am a dynamic figure", and contains many humorous, hyperbolic statements of his accomplishments, ending with the line, "But I have not yet gone to college."
 The essay, which he did apparently submit to some colleges, has become an urban legend among high school students undergoing the college admissions process.
 It also became a popular Internet phenomenon in the late 1990s.
 The essay was also recorded as a spoken-word piece by Gang of Seven Productions.
-A line from this essay was adapted by Full Contact Origami for the company's name.

 Gallagher ultimately attended NYU.
 While there, he released a spoken-word/comedy album under the name Hugh Brown Shu in 1992, entitled "Bomb the Womb."

-Recent work
+Other work

 In 1998, Gallagher published his first novel, Teeth.

 Since 2002, he has performed live as Von Von Von, a pop star holdover from the 1980s who hails from Antwerp.
-Some of Gallagher/Von Von Von's work has been produced by Grandmaster Ratte' of CULT OF THE DEAD COW.
+Some of Gallagher/Von Von Von's work has been produced by Grandmaster Ratte' of Cult of the Dead Cow.